tab1-web/faq/docs/getting-started/welcome.md

 It's time to create your character now, I hope you enjoy your your journey. :slight_smile:

-Check out my other guides for navigating around the world of Aden.
+Check out my other guides and [rules](../support/rules.md) for navigating around the world of Aden.

 **Good luck & have fun!**